DelishusCake/Render2D/readme.md

 The entire library is contained within the render2.h/.c files.

-You will need the gl3w OpenGL library to compile by default, but you can substitute your own OpenGL loaded pretty easily.
+You will need the gl3w OpenGL library to compile by default, but you can substitute your own OpenGL loader pretty easily.

 # Examples